yiisoft/yii-bulma/docs/modal.md

 # Modal widget

-A classic [modal](https://bulma.io/documentation/components/modal/) overlay, in which you can include any content you want
+A base [modal](https://bulma.io/documentation/components/modal/) overlay, in which you can include any content you want

 The modal structure:
 - `modal`: the main container